ballerina-platform/ballerina-lang/docs/quick-tour.md

 Pretty simple and straightforward, right?
 Now, let's look at something a little more interesting: the Composer.

+## Why Ballerina Composer

+The Ballerina Composer provides a flexible and powerful browser-based tool for creating your Ballerina programs.
+This is a revolutionary way of doing programming for integration due to its use of sequence diagrams, enabling you to architecturally generate your code while designing your solution.
+The Ballerina Composer sets Ballerina apart from other integration paradigms due to its unique visual representation.

+You can build your integrations by creating sequence diagrams, dragging elements from a tool palette onto a canvas.
+As you build the diagrams, the underlying code is written for you, which you can work with in the Source view.
+You can also use the Swagger view to define services by writing Swagger definitions.
+You can switch seamlessly between the Design view, Source view, and Swagger view and create your programs in the way that you like to work.

 ## Run the Composer

 1. At the command prompt, type `composer`.